Shane Robinson (politician)

-Shane Robinson (born December 26, 1976) is an American politician and a former member of the Maryland House of Delegates representing District 39 in Montgomery County, Maryland.
+Arash Shane Robinson (born December 26, 1976) is an American politician and a former member of the Maryland House of Delegates representing District 39 in Montgomery County, Maryland.

 Background

 Early life

 Robinson was born on December 26, 1976, to American parents living in Ahwaz, Iran.
 As a child Robinson lived in Bolivia, the nation of his mother's birth, as well as Brazil, Maryland, Nevada, and Poland.
 He later graduated from Reno High School.

 University

 He attended the University of Nevada, Reno, earning dual degrees in Spanish and biology in 2000.
 While in college, Robinson worked as a wildland firefighter for the United States Forest Service and later joined the Peace Corps, serving in rural Zambia from 2002 to 2005.

 Return to United States

 From 2005 to 2006 he worked as an English Instructor in South Korea.
 Following his return to the United States, he worked for a number of organizations, including the AIDS Project of Southern Vermont, the Iracambi Atlantic Rainforest Research and Conservation Center which is located in Minas Gerais, Brazil, and where Robinson resided for six months, and afterwards for the Coulter Companies (now known as MCI USA) for whom he helped manage non-profit clients and was the director of sustainability.
 During this period, Robinson also began work on a graduate degree in sustainable development, which he earned in 2011.
-Currently, Robinson is co-owner of Anthropocene Solutions, a sustainability, nonprofit management, and government affairs firm, and is co-executive director of The Ehlers-Danlos Society.
+Robinson was co-owner of Anthropocene Solutions, a sustainability, nonprofit management, and government affairs firm, and was co-executive director of The Ehlers-Danlos Society.

+In 2021 Robinson returned to school to become a teacher, and is currently a learning support math teacher at James Buchanan High School in Mercersburg, Pennsylvania.

 He also works on the side as a National Ski Patrol alpine patroller.
-He is married with two children.
+He is divorced and has two children.